 Here are a few tips to help a loved one manage and cope with multiple myeloma.

 Some people with multiple myeloma choose medication, surgery, or radiation to achieve remission.
-But others with progressive multiple myeloma choose not to treat the disease.
+Others with progressive multiple myeloma may choose not to treat the disease.
 Instead, they treat the symptoms.